liadraz/CS50_Scheduler_Final_Project/README.md

 * UID - Each task gets a unique ID, which is created when a task is being added to the scheduler, `uid.h`
 * Container - Added tasks are sorted in a priority queue data structure - `pqueue.h`.
 The priority-queue is a wrapper API built on a sorted list module - `sorted_list.h`, that is based on a doubly linked-list module - `dlinked_list.h`.

-> Usage explanation below describes how to build and use the scheduler API. <br>
+> The usage explanation below describes how to build and use the scheduler API. <br>
 > For further information on a specific module see the `./include` directory.

 </br>